-- JDK (the Java Development Kit, same version as required by WFM Web) must be located in the path JAVA HOME. - · Certificate to sign Java code.
+Ensure the JDK (the Java Development Kit, same version as required by WFM Web) is located in the path JAVA_HOME.

 Using localization.bat

 The localization.bat batch file is installed in the same directory where WFM Web was initially installed.
 Use this file to: